DaleFarnsworth/g90updatefw/README.md

 ## Xiegu G90 Firmware Updater

-The command-line program `g90updatefw` runs on Linux and uploads firmware updates to the Xiegu G90 Radio.
+The command-line program `g90updatefw` uploads firmware updates to the Xiegu G90 radio.

 Here is the output of `g90updatefw --help`: